 Trading Your Piggy Bank for a Roller Coaster: 3 Keys to Successful Savings Habits / Topic: Building an Emergency Fund & Saving for Short-Term Goals

-Presentation and discussion of the NUMBER ONE financial problem in most American households: no emergency savings fund.
+Presentation and discussion of solutions to the NUMBER ONE financial problem in most American households: no emergency savings fund.
 As the best indicator of future financial stability, a habit of saving something each month is the focus of this course.
 Using the “Theme Park Analogy” about why you don’t save but why you should, participants will find the inspiration and commitment to shift from no regular savings to regular savings deposits.
 You will also receive suggestions and tips for making savings efficient, practical and automatic, along with using savings to prepare for even the financially unexpected or unpredictable.

 Financially Empowered New Parents / Topic: